 In November, during an all-day team meeting, the Council Oak Perio team identified five key values that exemplify our team culture.
 One of our values is “Positive Energy”, which is expressed in the following statement:

-Positivity is a decision we make out of respect to each other.
+Positivity is a decision we make out of

 This holiday season I am grateful for my professional colleagues who have weathered the COVID storm with me.
 Your advice and support have been invaluable.
 I am grateful to our referring offices who have continued to trust us to care for their patients.
 I am grateful for my team who has a positive influence on each other and on me.
 I am grateful for the pandemic, it is helped me refocus and brought my team together.
 We are stronger now than ever.